-Breaking News is where you can view OPAS news, special upcoming events, volunteer opportunities, and information about any scheduling changes with our field trips and events.
+Breaking News is where you can view OPAS news, important conservation items, volunteer opportunities, and information about any scheduling changes with our field trips and events.

 Survival by Degrees: 389 Species on the Brink (10/10/2019)

 Two thirds of North America Birds are at increasing risk of extinction from global temperature rise.

 Audubon scientists took advantage of 140 million observations, recorded by birders and scientists, to describe where 604 North American bird species live today—an area known as their “range.”
 They then used the latest climate models to project how each species’s range will shift as climate change and other human impacts advance across the continent.

 The results are clear: Birds will be forced to relocate to find favorable homes.
 And they may not survive.

 Scroll down and find the Birds and Climate Visualizer within the report, then enter your zip code where you will go to a page that provides specific data on vulnerable birds in your county.